Written by 8:05 am DNS

 • Primary (Master) DNS zone – holder of the original zone file (all the DNS records for the zone).
 You can manage a host through this zone.

-• Secondary (Slave) DNS zone – holds a copy of the zone file.
+• Secondary (Slave) DNS zone – holds a copy of the Domain Name System file.
 You can use them for better performance, for hiding your Primary, for backup and redundancy.

 • Reverse DNS zone (rDNS) – Responsible for mapping IP addresses back to their associated domain names.
 This is the opposite of what a typical (forward lookup) DNS query does.